timokau/dotfiles/README.md

 The vim and neovim configurations are currently identical (hard linked).

 #### YouCompleteMe
-The YouCompleteMe plugin needs CMake to compile.
+The YouCompleteMe plugin needs CMake to compile and vim with python2 support to execute.

 #### Racer
 The Racer plugin needs Cargo to compile.